 - A127.
 As explained in ISA (UK) 500, the reliability of information from an external information source is influenced by its source, its nature, and the circumstances under which it is obtained.
 Consequently, the nature and extent of the auditor's further audit procedures to consider the reliability of the information used in making an accounting estimate may vary depending on the nature of these factors.
 For example: - When market or industry data, prices, or pricing related data, are obtained from a single external information source, specializing in such information, the auditor may seek a price from an alternative independent source with which to compare. - When market or industry data, prices, or pricing related data, are obtained from multiple independent external information sources and points to consensus across those sources, the auditor may need to obtain less evidence about the reliability of the data from an individual source. - When information obtained from multiple information sources points to divergent market views the auditor may seek to understand the reasons for the diversity in views.
 The diversity may result from the use of different methods, assumptions, or data.
 For example, one source may be using current prices and another source using future prices.
 When the diversity relates to estimation uncertainty, the auditor is required by paragraph 26(b) to obtain sufficient appropriate audit evidence about whether, in the context of the applicable financial reporting framework, the disclosures in the financial statements that describe the estimation uncertainty are reasonable.
-In such cases professional judgment is also important in considering information about the methods, assumptions or data applied.
+In such cases professional judgment is also important in considering information about the methods, assumptions or data applied. - When information obtained from an external information source has been developed by that source using its own model(s).
+Paragraph A33f of ISA (UK) 500 provides relevant guidance. - A128.
+For fair value accounting estimates, additional considerations of the relevance and reliability of information obtained from external information sources may include: - (a) Whether fair values are based on trades of the same instrument or active market quotations;

-&lt;sup>53 ISA (UK) 500, Paragraph A31.
+&lt;sup>57 ISA (UK) 500, Paragraph A35.